angpach120/table-analizer-ai-bi-privacy-policy/index.md

 ## 5. Contact Us

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Please refer to our Support Document for contact information.

+# Support for IA Auditor

+Thank you for using the "IA Auditor" Power BI custom visual.
+We are committed to providing you with an excellent experience.

+## Getting Started

+1. **Installation:** Import the `.pbiviz` file into your Power BI report via the "Import a visual from a file" option.
+2. **Setup:** Open the formatting pane of the visual to configure your API keys for the AI providers (OpenAI or Google Gemini).
+3. **Usage:** Map your data fields into the visual's data roles to start analyzing and visualizing data quality issues.

+## Frequently Asked Questions (FAQ)

+**Q: Why do I see a "Model Not Found" error when using Google Gemini?**
+A: Please ensure you are using the correct API endpoint.
+Our visual requires the standard `v1` endpoint (not `v1beta`).
+Make sure your API key has access to the specified model (e.g., `gemini-1.5-flash`).

+**Q: How do I customize the generated insights?**
+A: You can configure the system prompts and AI parameters in the visual's formatting pane.
+Ensure your rules and settings are separated correctly (e.g., by commas or newlines if applicable).

+**Q: Where does my data go?**
+A: Data is processed in real-time between your Power BI client and the external API (OpenAI or Google Gemini) you configured.
+We do not store or track any of your data.
+Please see our [Privacy Policy](./PRIVACY_POLICY.md) for more details.

+**Q: Why doesn't the visual display properly?**
+A: IA Auditor requires the `WebAccess` privilege to communicate with external APIs.
+If your organizational settings block external web requests from custom visuals, the visual will fail to retrieve insights.
+Check with your Power BI administrator.

+## Troubleshooting

+1. **Verify API Keys:** Ensure that the API keys entered in the formatting pane are valid, have not expired, and have the correct permissions.
+2. **Network Access:** Ensure that your network environment allows outbound HTTPS connections to `api.openai.com` or `generativelanguage.googleapis.com`.
+3. **Visual Size:** We recommend resizing the visual container to allow the responsive layout (KPI cards and data tables) to render correctly without cutting off information.

+## Contact Information

+For further assistance, bug reports, or feature requests, please reach out to us:

+- **Email Support:** [angpach@live.com]

+Please provide as much detail as possible, including error messages, when reaching out for support.